coletrumbo-ss/browser-extension/README.md

 - set site-specific css (hide sidebar in stackoverflow)
 - custom functions with highlighted text (read aloud, add question, add reference)
 - set rewards and actions, like bing, but something useful for yself, like an ongoing RPG, Thy Dungeonman
+- ability to highlight "out of the box" and use a hotkey or context menu to hyphenate it to "out-of-the-box".